zenzjtech/zen-virtual-piano/src/components/piano/header/README.md

 # Header Component

-Refactored header component with modular architecture for better maintainability and code organization.
+Refactored header component with modular architecture and theme-aware typography for better maintainability and visual harmony.

 ## File Structure